M2219/RGBD_OakCamera_RTABMap/README.md

-# Synchronized RGB-D + IMU from OAK for RTAB-Map
+# Synchronized RGB-D + IMU from OAK Camera for RTAB-Map

 This repository provides a synchronized stereo vision pipeline using the **Luxonis OAK** camera.
 It generates **disparity-based RGB-D images** using a custom stereo matching network along with **IMU data**, making it fully compatible with **RTAB-Map** for real-time 3D SLAM and map reconstruction.